adamsvystun/filtry/README.md

 Library to filter collections of data based on boolean logic filters.

+Look in `test` folders to see example usage.

 ### NPM scripts

  - `npm t`: Run test suite